 treated as local celebrities.
 Here the varsity is captured on paper in

-sketched "Shellhouse Scenes" by the Seattle P-I on May 8, 1960.
+a sketched "Shellhouse Scenes" by Stu Moldrem of the Seattle P-I, May 8, 1960.
 John Wilcox scrapbook.

 The 1960 varsity.
-Bow to stern they are: Ron Wolfkill, Fred Raney, Gorham Nichol, Dave Kinley, Hank Schmidt, Rich Wiborg, John Wilcox, Bill Flint, and Brian Wager.
+Bow to stern they are: Ron Wolfkill, Fred Raney, Gorham Nichol, Dave Kinley, Hank Schmidt, Rich Wiborg, John Wilcox, Bill Flint, and Brian Wagar.
 Photo courtesy John Wilcox.

 The 1960 IRA program.
 John Wilcox scrapbook.